hemilabs/heminetwork/localnode/NODE_RUNNING.md

 #### CPU and RAM

-At least 16 CPU cores and 64GB RAM is required to run the stack.
+At least 8 CPU cores and 32GB RAM is required to run the Hemi stack.
+This does NOT Include requirements for the L1 nodes (Bitcoin and Ethereum).

 #### Disk

-As running the full Hemi stack requires running full Bitcoin and Ethereum nodes, a large amount of high performance storage is required. **As of November 2024, testnet currently requires a minimum of 3TB of storage.**
+At this time (Q1 2025) 4.5TB of disk space is required for mainnet or testnet.
+NVMe disk is highly recommended.
+This will of course grow with time.

 #### ulimits